mario-gellrich-zhaw/data_analytics/README.md

 ### Configuring Git

-In order to push/pull changes from/to the upstream repo, you must make the following configurations:
+In order to sync changes, you must make the following configurations:

 ```bash
 # Configure your Git username & email